yuritoyaoi/blog/src/content/posts/notaguy/not-a-guy.md

 ---
 title: The Guy She Was Interested In Wasn’t a Guy at All by Sumiko Arai
 published: 2025-12-25
+description: Fashionable and upbeat high schooler Aya falls head over heels for an employee at a local CD shop.
+category: Yuri
-category: [Yuri, Manga]
+category: Manga
 draft: false
 image: ./cover.png
 ---
-> Fashionable and upbeat high schooler Aya falls head over heels for an employee at a local CD shop.
+Fashionable and upbeat high schooler Aya falls head over heels for an employee at a local CD shop.
 He’s got an air of mystery about him, always dressed well, and has impeccable taste in music.
 Little does she know — this supposedly male employee is actually her female classmate Mitsuki!

 | Volumes | Status | Other Media |
 | :---: | :---: | :---: |